 Stephen F. Bollenbach was the Co-Chairman and Chief Executive Officer of Hilton Hotels Corporation, positions he held from May 2004 and February 1996, respectively.
 He retired from Hilton in October of 2007.
 Prior to joining Hilton, Mr. Bollenbach was senior executive vice president and chief financial officer for The Walt Disney Company from 1995 to 1996.
 Before Disney, Mr. Bollenbach was president and chief executive officer of Host Marriott Corporation from 1993 to 1995, and served as Chief Financial Officer of Marriott Corporation from 1992 to 1993.
 From 1990 to 1992, Mr. Bollenbach was chief financial officer of the Trump Organization.
-Mr. Bollenbach serves as director of Time Warner Inc., Macy's Inc. and Mondelēz International, Inc. Mr. Bollenbach joined the Board as Chairman in 2007.
+Mr. Bollenbach serves as director of Time Warner Inc., Macy's Inc. and Mondelēz International, Inc. Mr. Bollenbach joined the Board in 2007 and served as Non-Executive Chairman from 2007 to 2016.
+In 2016, he was named Lead Independent Director.

 Timothy W. Finchem has been Commissioner of the PGA TOUR since 1994.
 He joined the TOUR staff as Vice President of Business Affairs in 1987, and was promoted to Deputy Commissioner and Chief Operating Officer in 1989.
 Mr. Finchem served in the White House as Deputy Advisor to the President in the Office of Economic Affairs in 1978 and 1979, and in the early 1980's, co-founded the National Marketing and Strategies Group in Washington D.C.
 Mr. Finchem joined the Board in 2005.